xvrzhao/gvm/README.md

 ### Install by Go

-If you have installed Go before, just execute the command:
+If you have installed Go before, just execute the following command:

 ```
 $ go install github.com/xvrzhao/gvm